 One of the best gifts you can give someone interested in cocktails is booze.
 You don’t even have to break the bank (although you might reconsider picking from the bottom shelf) because it doesn’t have to be the rarest or the most expensive item in the shop.
 Pick a decent base spirit and you really can’t go wrong.
 For example, there’s no such thing as having too much gin for classic cocktails, and who would turn away a nice bottle of whiskey or rum?
-Certainly not me, so if you want a no-brainer gift idea that will be used and appreciated, look no further.
+Certainly not me, so if you want a no-brainer gift idea that will be used and appreciated, get yourself to the Gin shop!
 The problem with this approach is that a bottle of alcohol may not be the most personal or creative gift idea.
 If you were going to treat your friends or family members to some alcohol, then you could think outside of the box and buy them some wine subscriptions for those who love drinking the odd glass of wine.
 It could certainly be better than just going out on a whim and buying a bottle that you don’t know they’ll like.
 However, this option will work as a last resort, but you can do better!

 If a bottle of booze is the baseline, or the least creative idea available, it stands to reason that one notch up from there would be a specific bottle of booze.
 Maybe it’s something you heard your recipient mention once or twice.
 Perhaps you know exactly what’s in their cabinet, or more specifically, what’s missing.
 Maybe it’s a unique bottle of bitters.
 Taking this a step a bit further, you could focus on a specific cocktail.
 For example, you could give them an Aviation by assembling the gin, Luxardo maraschino liqueur and lemons (creme de violette optional).
 That’s quite a few items, but a little research through the Drinks of The Week, or even the Cocktails page should help you zero in on some ingredients.
 If you know your mixologist already has the base spirits, assembling some modifiers (liqueurs etc.) may be enough.
 Top off this idea with a handwritten recipe card or even something you type up and print on card stock to complete the concept.